ankitasak08/modeldep/README.md

 ## Project Structure

 - `app.py`: The main Flask application file.
-- `model.py`: Implementation of the logistic regression model.
+- `logregmodel.ipynb`: Implementation of the logistic regression model.
+-  `ufo-model.pkl`: The pickle file for our Flask app
+-  `ufo.csv`: The UFO Dataset

 ## Acknowledgments